This post may contain affiliate links. Read the full disclosure here.

 Until you’re able to test and find something you like, you might want to have some of your favorite supplies on hand.

 - Burt’s Bees’ products

-- Deodorant (most French deodorants are roll-on liquid style)
+- Deodorant (most French deodorants are roll-on liquid style, although selections are expanding)

 - Floss (much fewer options available)